conda/conda-dot-org/learn/specifications/installation/menu.md

 macOS            | `.app` directory | `~/Applications` | `/Applications` | <br>
 Windows          | `.lnk` file | `{{ menu_name }}` directory inside Start Menu, Desktop, and/or Quick Launch | Start Menu | These locations are customizable and configured in the Windows registry.

-- On Linux, little needs to be done because XDG delegates the responsibility to the desktop manager.
+- On Linux, little else needs to be done because XDG delegates the responsibility to the desktop manager.
 The implementer only needs to create the `.desktop` file and adjust/add the menu XML file(s).
-- On macOS, the shortcut is actually an `.app` directory.
+- On macOS, the shortcut is an `.app` directory.
 Implementers must follow Apple's guidelines.
 - On Windows, `.lnk` files are created with the Windows API.
-File type and URL protocol association is done in the [Windows registry](https://learn.microsoft.com/en-us/windows/win32/shell/fa-file-types).
+File type and URL protocol associations are done in the [Windows registry](https://learn.microsoft.com/en-us/windows/win32/shell/fa-file-types).

 ## Unlinking

 When a package is removed, the file artifacts MUST be deleted too.
-If changes were done in other resources (XML files on Linux, Registry on Windows), these MUST be undone too.
+If changes were made to other resources (XML files on Linux, Registry on Windows), these MUST also be undone.

 ## History